Haroenv/dzello-dot-com/site/content/blog/2018-04-04-helping-startups-get-developer-relations-right-from-day-one.md

 imageCaption = "🎤 MC'ing Heavybit's dev evangelism conference in 2015" layout = "single-image"
-title = "Helping startups get developer relations right from day one" description = "Starting this month, I'm offering consulting and advisorship to startups who are creating tools for developers." noDiscuss = true
+title = "Helping startups get developer relations right from day one" noDiscuss = true

 +++